tronixworkshop/tronixworkshop.github.io/_posts/2016-07-01-new-lab-build.md

 ### Conduit Installation and Wiring

 I wanted to put 6 sockets equally spaced around the walls where I planned to build my benches.
-Me being a bit of a perfectionist opted for galvanised steel conduit rather then using standard 4 way extensions and sticking them to the wall.
+Being a bit of a perfectionist opted for galvanised steel conduit rather then using standard 4 way extensions and sticking them to the wall.
 I also wanted the extra safety of having an extra garage consumer unit, it probably doesn't make any difference having it, since the supply is feed from the house consumer unit but in my mind having an extra fuse between me and 240 volts is always a good thing.
 It will also allow me to add an isolation transformer in the future with is generally good practice.

-I went with 20mm conduit and so I could use 4mm cable for the wiring which would allow 32A maximum according to the ratings.
+I went with 20mm conduit so I could use 4mm cable for the wiring which would allow 32A maximum according to the ratings.

-I started with a rough guide line to workout the height and where sockets would go.
+I started with a rough guide line to workout the height, my benches would be roughly 900mm, so I marked a line at 1100mm where sockets would go.

-I bolted my conduit vice to my bench and started cutting pieces to length, once the piece was the correct size, this is easier said since the overall size had to include the thread for the coupler.
-I used a 20mm die to put about 5-10mm of thread depending on how accurate my cuts were.
+I temporarily fixed my conduit vice to my bench with some clamped, I later purchased some bolts that worked out better, and started cutting pieces to length, once the piece was the correct size I used a 20mm die to put about 5-10mm of thread depending on how accurate my cuts were.
+Cutting the pieces to the correct length is easier said since the overall size had to include the thread for the coupler.

 ![conduit-installation-electronics-lab][conduit1]

 I gave up in the winter and waited for warmer weather in the spring.
 I carried on with the conduit installation where I left off.

 I attached the conduit to the wall with conduit saddles, however these were rubbish I looked all over for better quality ones but at the time most suppliers had none in stock.
-These bad quality ones made the alignment alone the wall terrible.
+These bad quality ones made the alignment along the wall terrible.

 The feed into the socket would come from my consumer unit, I roughly marked out where the original socket wire came into the garage, however I later discovered this to be a mistake, and attached the consumer unit above.
 (Expand)